It's even worse than I thought, ladies and gentlemen.

 They want people looking at Obama this way.

-Well, okay, go ahoo, whoa, whoa, we're gonna do everything we can to help you.
+We're going to do everything we can to help you.

-A lot of people in your position, a lot of people can't help you.
+A lot of people in your position.

 In fact, heavy talk staff after the town hall.

-Usually what happens is when you apply for governmental assistance, they say, Well, you made too much money.
+Usually what happens is when you apply for governmental assistance, they say, well, you made too much money.

-Why can't we have that to be automatic that goes along with your unemployment uh tenure that you can get government assistance that's an automatic for you?
+Why can't we have that to be automatic that goes along with your unemployment tenure that you can get government assistance that's an automatic for you?

-Well, well, look, uh uh unemployment insurance is not ideal.
+Well, look, unemployment insurance is not ideal.

-People want a job, they don't want unemployment insurance.
+They don't want unemployment insurance.

 Wrong.